-To start using WNTR, open a Python console and import the package:
+To start using WNTR, open a Python console or IDE like Spyder and import the package:

 Generate a water network model